kaancorum-git/my-java-project/README.md

 - To use Jenkins:
   1. Add the repository to your Jenkins instance.
   2. Configure the pipeline to use the `Jenkinsfile`.
+  3. Builds can be triggered manually.

 ### GitHub Actions
-- The project includes a GitHub Actions workflow (`.github/workflows/build.yml`) for automated builds.
+- The project includes multiple GitHub Actions workflows:
-- The workflow:
+  - **Build Workflow (`build.yml`)**:
     - Checks out the code.
     - Sets up Java 17.
     - Builds and runs the program.
+  - **Versioning Workflow (`versioning.yml`)**:
+    - Automatically creates and pushes tags based on branch and event type.
+    - Tags follow semantic versioning:
+      - `main` branch increments the major version.
+      - `dev` branch increments the minor version.
+      - Pull requests increment the patch version.

 ## License
 This project is licensed under the [MIT License](LICENSE).